-- Instruction-related exception: occurs when any of several internal conditions occurs.
+- Instruction-related exception: occurs when one of several internal conditions occurs.
 Control is transferred to the general exception address specified when generating the Nios II processor core (Software exception) - Interrupt exception: occurs when a peripheral device signals a condition requiring service.
-Control is transferred to the general exception address
+Control is transferred to the general exception address (or to a specific address in case of vectored interrupt handling)